MinaArzaghi/MinaArzaghi.github.io/aboutme.md

 # About Me

-Hello, I'm Mina Arzaghi, a passionate and dedicated individual with a strong background in Data Science and Machine Learning.
-Currently, I'm pursuing my Ph.D. at HEC Montreal, specializing in the exciting field of Data Science.
+Hello, I'm Mina Arzaghi, a passionate and dedicated individual with a strong background in Data Science and Machine Learning and Project Management.
+Currently, I'm pursuing my Ph.D. in
+Data Science at HEC Montreal under supervision of Prof.(Jean-François Plante)[https://www.hec.ca/en/profs/jfplante.html].
 My research focuses on the critical topic of Trustworthy Machine Learning, particularly delving into Algorithmic Fairness within Recommender Systems.

 ## Ph.D.
 Research